robotane/CardIoPlay/README.md

 The game rules are very easy:
 * At the beginning, a radom player plays a card of his choice
 * You just have to play (by clicking on it in your cards) a card which suit (Spade, Heart, Diamond or Club) is same to the curent played card.
-If it happens that you don't have one of the same suit, you can take one of the already played cards (again, by clicking on it), this end the raw.
+If it happens that you don't have one of the same suit, you can take one of the already played cards (again, by clicking on it).
 * The raw ends when the last player has played or a card has been taken.
 * At the end of the raw, the player with higest card rank wins the raw and starts a new raw by playing a card of his choice.
 * When a player have played all his cards, he leaves the game.